SimonvBaal/analysis_state-impulsivity_hunger/README.md

 be found in the 'output/figures' folder.

 ## Support
-Should you have any problems, please send an email to simon.vanbaal1@monash.edu
+Should you have any problems, please send an email to either my permanent email: simonvanbaal.behsci@gmail.com, or my institutional email listed on my profile page.

 ## Contributing
 This project is not open for contributions.
 However, if you find a mistake,